-54 FINANCIAL SERVICES AUTHORITY, The failure of the Royal Bank of Scotland, December 2011, p.
+$^{^{54}}$ FINANCIAL SERVICES AUTHORITY, The failure of the Royal Bank of Scotland, December 2011, p.
 228, available at www.fsa.gov.uk/rbs.
-The Report observes the following: "With reference to the acquisition of ABN AMRO, the Review Team attached special significance to three closely related factors that may have influenced the quality of the RBS Board's decision-making: ... it was not apparent to the Review Team that the Board discussed in sufficient depth the risks involved in the acquisition, including its exceptional complexity, unprecedented scale and how it was to be financed, especially as so little effective due diligence was possible.
-The Board drew comfort from the fact that the limited due diligence, which seems to have focused on identifying the scope for synergies and cost cutting, with less emphasis on identifying the risks and potential exposures, identified no 'show-stoppers' in particular business or functional areas.
-In the absence of detailed due diligence, the Board also placed reliance on the fact that ABN AMRO was regulated by the DNB and the FSA, on ABN AMRO's publicly available SEC filings, on Sarbanes-Oxley conformity, on reports by the rating agencies and on Barclays' persistence in pursuing its bid- The minutes of the Board meeting on 28 March 2007 record that the RBS CEO 'provided background to the project...
-A bid for [ABN AMRO] was not seen as a "must do" deal".
-The CEO advised the Board that 'execution risk would be high' and that 'any bid for [ABN AMRO] and subsequent integration would be more difficult than previous transactions'.
-However, the Review Team has not found evidence that the Board undertook any penetrating analysis of the risks on an enterprise-wide basis in respect of capital and liquidity.
-During interviews with the Chairman and other Board members, it was indicated that, while the assumptions and plans were discussed on a regular basis, "...at no stage did any Board member propose that we should not proceed'.
-One former Board member reflected, with hindsight, that there was an element of 'group-think' in the Board's decision to acquire ABN AMRO and that, to his knowledge, no Board member ever said that he or she was worried about the deal.
-In the opinion of the Review Team, it is very difficult to reconcile this approach with the degree of rigorous testing, questioning and challenge that would be expected in an effective Board process dealing with such a large and strategic proposition.".
+The Report observes the following: "With reference to the acquisition of ABN AMRO, the Review Team attached special significance to three closely related factors that may have influenced the quality of the RBS board's decision-making: ... it was not apparent to the Review Team that the board discussed in sufficient depth the risks involved in the acquisition, including its exceptional complexity, unprecedented scale and how it was to be financed, especially as so little effective due diligence was possible.
+The board drew comfort from the fact that the limited due diligence, which seems to have focused on identifying the scope for synergies and cost cutting, with less emphasis on identifying the risks and potential exposures, identified no 'show-stoppers' in particular business or functional areas.
+In the absence of detailed due diligence, the board also placed reliance on the fact that ABN AMRO was regulated by the DNB and the FSA, on ABN AMRO's publicly available SEC filings, on Sarbanes-Oxley conformity, on reports by the rating agencies and on Barclays' persistence in pursuing its bid- The minutes of the board meeting on 28 March 2007 record that the RBS CEO 'provided background to the project...
+A bid for [ABN AMRO]

-the degree of moderation and sensitivity to strategic risk appropriate to a bank.
-With so much at stake, there was a critical need for more fundamental probing, questioning and challenge by the Board".
+summary, the Review Team concluded that the judgement of the RBS board in respect of the ABN AMRO acquisition was not characterised by the degree of moderation and sensitivity to strategic risk appropriate to a bank.
+With so much at stake, there was a critical need for more fundamental probing, questioning and challenge by the board".